Germany: 'Massive' cocaine bust uncovered in sugar shipment | DW | 11.01.2022

 Police are now working to uncover who was behind the shipment — and where it was headed.

-It's unclear if the cocaine was intended to be distributed in the state of Saxony, or whether it was a stop-over.
+It is unclear whether the cocaine was intended to be distributed in the state of Saxony, or whether it was a stopover.

 Authorities made clear, however, that the company that made the initial discovery is not considered a suspect.